Where in the World is EPS?

 After the concert, we met Marie, Dolores and Ann at the Westbury Hotel for drinks.
 We relaxed in the very nice bar until just past 1.

-ted to Lillies, a club that is private on the top floor.
+Dolores had made arrangements for us be admitted to Lillies, a club that is private on the top floor.

 This was a relatively small room that you were only admitted if you were on the list.
 The three piece band was excellent and played to the quaint room of about 60 people.